 The Commissioner's staff work to measure the impact that enforcement actions have had on the work of organisations and their use of the Welsh language.
-The aim is to see those actions leading to lasting change for the benefit of the Welsh language, and we are looking at a range of cases in different organisations.
+The aim is to see those actions lead to lasting change for the benefit of the Welsh language, and we look at a range of cases in different organisations.

-Number of advice actions, recommendations, and entering into a settlement agreement 12 Number of actions where compliance was enforced 232 Number of recommendations given as a result of investigations under the Welsh Language Act 1993 6
+Number of advice actions: recommendations: and entering into a settlement agreement Number of actions where compliance was enforced 232 Number of recommendations given as a result of investigations under the Welsh Language Act 1993